MahmoudAbdelkhalik131/Dolane/README.md

+# Dolane Project Roadmap

-Next Steps
+## 🚀 Next Steps

-1. Sentence Creation for Accessibility
+### 1. Sentence Creation for Accessibility

-Goal: Enable disabled users to create and use predefined sentences. ( Done)
+- **Goal:** Enable disabled users to create and use predefined sentences. ✅

-1.1 Sentences will be read directly on the frontend to optimize performance.
-(In The Front)
+- **Frontend Optimization:** Sentences are read directly on the frontend for better performance. *(In Progress)*

-1.2 The text will be saved in the database for persistence and later use.   ( Done)
+- **Persistence:** Text is saved in the database for future use. ✅

+---

-2. Authentication Enhancements  (In-progrss)
+### 2. Authentication Enhancements

-2.1 Add verification code during the registration process for increased security.
+- **Verification Code:** Add verification code during registration for increased security. ✅

-2.2 Implement password reset functionality:
+- **Password Reset:** Implement password reset functionality. *(In Progress)*

+---

+### 3. Multilingual Support
+- **Translation:** Project supports both Arabic and English. ✅
+- **Technology:** Uses [i18n](https://www.npmjs.com/package/i18n) for advanced translation features.

+---

+### 4. Password Reset Flow
-A reset code will be generated and sent to the user.
+- A reset code is generated and sent to the user.

-The user can use this code to securely reset their password.
+- The user can use this code to securely reset their password.

+---

-3. Suggestions & Continuous Improvement
+## 💡 Suggestions & Continuous Improvement

 This project follows an iterative approach—just like how humans learn.

-Feedback and suggestions are always welcome.
+**Feedback and suggestions are always welcome!**

-Any advice to improve accessibility, performance, or security will be highly valued.
+Any advice to improve accessibility, performance, or security

-3 - Adding translation for the project in [Arabic,English]
- 3.1 using i18n (Advanced Feature).